 Some text and other elements across the site lack sufficient contrast with the background, so people with low vision may have trouble reading some text and recognizing some icons.
 This fails WCAG 2.1 success criteria 1.4.3 (contrast (minimum)) and 1.4.11 (non-text contrast).
-We continue to address this across the site and plan to increase the contrast of all elements to at least 4.5:1 during the first quarter of 2021.
+We continue to address this across the site and plan to increase the contrast of all elements to at least 4.5:1 during the second quarter of 2021.

 Status messages on several pages are not read aloud by screen readers when they appear, so people using screen readers may not be aware of status updates.
 This fails WCAG 2.1 success criterion 4.1.3 (status messages).
 We plan to make sure screen readers read out all status messages during the second quarter of 2021.

 Some popup messages cannot be controlled with the keyboard, so users without a pointer or touch device may have trouble reading popup messages or the content behind them.
 This fails WCAG 2.1 success criterion 1.4.13 (content on hover or focus).
 We plan to make all remaining popups operable with the keyboard during the second quarter of 2021.

 On a few of the online classroom and submission pages, text is clipped or overlapping on narrow screens, so users with narrow screens may have trouble reading all the text.
 This fails WCAG 2.1 success criterion 1.4.12 (text spacing).
 We plan to prevent text on the online classroom and submission pages from overlapping and clipping during the second quarter of 2021.